djaus2/PhotoTimingDjaus/README.md

 > **What features would you like to see implemented?**

 `Ps:` Stopping this development for now.
 Awaiting any feedback before going further.
-Email davidjones AT sportronics DOT com DOT au
+- Email davidjones AT sportronics DOT com DOT au
-Or leave an Issue on GitHub
+- Or leave a comment on the repository [GitHub Discussions](https://github.com/djaus2/PhotoTimingDjaus/discussions).
-Or leave a comment on my blog site : [SporTronics AppDev Blog](https://davidjones.sportronics.com.au/cats/appdev/)
+- Or leave a comment on my blog site : [SporTronics AppDev Blog](https://davidjones.sportronics.com.au/cats/appdev/) _(Requires DISQUS login)_

 > Eg Athletes Table, Location Table Draw up Heats etc ??
 Leave a note thx.